jstop/Container-Orchestration-Foundation-Blueprint/README.md

 git remote add origin git@github.com:${GITHUB_OWNER}/Container-Orchestration-Foundation-Blueprint.git git push -u origin main
 ```

+## AWS Credentials
+AWS credentails must be configured to work with the target account and region when deploying the CDK.
+The project will use the AWS SDK under the hood to gather credentials.
+Therefore, you can `export AWS_PROFILE=<profile_name>` if you have an AWS profile configured with the CLI.
+You can also set the region by running `aws configure set region <region-name>`

+If you experience errors while running the make commands such as "unresolved tokens", please be sure to check your `~/.aws/credentials` and `~/.aws/config` files for potential configuration issues.

 ## Configuration
 Configuration is done through environment variables.
 The `.env` file in the root of this repository will be included when running make commands.
 Crucially, the `HOSTED_ZONE_NAME` and `PLATFORM_TEAM_USER_ROLE_ARN` variables must be specified.
 Optionally, `SSH_PRIVATE_KEY_PATH` can be specified.